 Signage and Visitor Information

-• Works have begun to replace old signage and remove superfluous signage throughout LNNP.
+• Replacement of signage and remove of superfluous signage throughout LNNP.

 • In collaboration with MRBTA, a series of interactive screens will include park information and interpretive content to be installed at the Margaret River Visitor Centre and the caves.
 These will provide visitors with the opportunity to learn more about the parks in an engaging and more informative way.